patarapolw/hot-db-editor/README.md

 # db-editor

 Database editor using HandsOnTable.
-Can also edit arrays (but not Objects, which will be joined using `"\n"`).
+Can also edit arrays, which will be joined using `"\n"` (but not Objects).

 ## Usage